1.) Research the available agents and editors.

 The name of the file MUST be your full name– example: CharlesDickens.doc.
 Submissions without such a name will not be accepted.
 The file must end in a .doc, .docx, .txt, or .rtf extension.

-To submit different manuscripts to different agents/editors (if you have registered for more than one appointment), submit each manuscript with the desired agent/editor’s name added to the file name.
-Example: EmilyDickinson_Attermann.doc.
-This example tells us that this is Emily Dickinson’s manuscript and that it should be sent to the agent Eve Attermann.
+To submit different manuscripts to different agents/editors (if you have registered for more than one appointment), submit each manuscript via our form and select the agent or editor the Manuscript is intended for.